jkhoel/wasm-next-image-resize/README.md

-# WASM Module for quickly resizing images
+# Demo of a NextJS project with a WASM Module for quickly resizing images clientside

 Shows uploading and resizing an image client-side, but could just as well be ran on a node backend by changing build flags.
 The resizing WASM library is built in rust and can be imported by any process that can run JavaScript.